Chemical restraint

-A chemical restraint is a form of medical restraint in which a drug is used to restrict the freedom or movement of a patient or in some cases to sedate the patient.
+A chemical restraint is an administration of a general anesthetic to a patient without consent.
 Chemical restraint is used in emergency, acute, and psychiatric settings to perform surgery or to reduce agitation, aggression or violent behaviours; (Note: "Chemical restraint, also known as rapid tranquilisation, is the use of psychotropic medication to control severe agitation, or violent behaviours.") it may also be used to control or punish unruly behaviours.
 A drug used for chemical restraint may also be referred to as a "psychopharmacologic agent", "psychotropic drug" or "therapeutic restraint" in certain legal writing.